pawel-paluch/tasks-list/README.md

 ## Description

 **This is a task list.
 It allows adding and removing tasks from the list.**.
+Now you will never forget about important events again!

  The technologies used are:
  - HTML;